kju-org/kju-org.github.io/API.md

 > Consuming the service can be done via simple HTTP calls, using standard tools, like <u>curl</u>, <u>any http client</u>, <u>web browsers</u> and more

+## Custom Hosting

+If you are looking to host your own KJU environment, you can use the open source [KJU Framework](https://github.com/kju-org/kju).

 ## Fundamentals

 * Any participator can create a request with a number of predefined responses.